khisareuben/obsidian-notes/Enjoyment/Watched Anime.md

 106. Date a live
 107. The tower of god
 108. I'm quitting heroing
+109. The unwanted undead adventurer
+110. As a Reincarnated Aristocrat, I'll Use My Appraisal Skill to Rise in the World

+### my to watch list
 one piece
 demon slayer
 my hero academia